-We’re working with DYW Glasgow to help computing science teachers across Glasgow connect with industry and encourage more young people to take Computer Science as a subject.
+We’re working with DYW Glasgow and Skills Development Scotland to help computing science teachers across Scotland connect with industry and encourage more young people to take Computer Science as a subject.

 We know that a large part of the reason the skills gap in our industry exists is because of the drop of rates throughout school of children and young people taking the subject or having the opportunity to.

-We’d like you to become involved and be an industry mentor to computer sciences teachers across Glasgow; let them know what’s happening, where the new technologies are, help them advocate to the SLT’s within their school for more or better funding for their department, and encourage young people into the subject.
+We’d like you to become involved and be an industry mentor to computer sciences teachers in secondary schools; let them know what’s happening, where the new technologies are, help them advocate to the SLT’s within their school for more or better funding for their department, and encourage young people into the subject.

 You’d be a sounding board, a friend, a guide.
 You’ll be willing to take part in catch ups (mostly virtual at present) and maybe present to students about subjects that interest them, showing that tech is an option and one they should be excited to take.
 You’ll help your teacher friend become an advocate for new technologies, be a sounding board for questions and point them in the right direction of help, advice and widen their network.

 It’s an opportunity for you to share current working practices and help to shape curriculum and teaching methods.

 The programme is currently running in Glasgow, and we are recruiting industry mentors for Lanarkshire & East Dunbartonshire, Inverclyde & West Dunbartonshire, and the South of Scotland.